KnotSora/Patapon-3-Overhaul-HD-Textures/README.md

 ### To make these textures work:
 - Create a folder called "UCES01422" (skip this step if you already have such a folder)
 - Place both the "Overhaul" folder and your unpacked textures of choice inside of the "UCES01422" folder
-- Open both "texture.ini" and "textures.ini" files with your text editor of choice and follow the instructions inside of the "texture.ini" file
+- Open both "Config.ini" and "textures.ini" files with your text editor of choice and follow the instructions inside of the "texture.ini" file
 - Make sure to enable Texture Replacement in the PPSSPP dev menu (Settings->Tools->Developer Tools)
 - Enjoy :)
 ### If you're updating the textures, replace the entire "Overhaul" Folder and replace the old hashes.